 To begin with, Tripterygium wilfordii Hook F. is the scientific name of the plant (or TwHF in clinical trials).

-God or Duke here refers to one of the numerous gods of the rich ancient Chinese religion.
-Its folk name appears to be: “walk seven steps and die”.
-The plant is toxic.
-Everything: the leaves, bark, flowers, the root…).
+God or Duke refers to one of the numerous gods of the rich ancient Chinese religion.
+Its folk name appears to be “walk seven steps and die”: needless to say that the plant is toxic (the leaves, bark, flowers, the root…).